US midterms: Key factors of the 2018 elections | Malay Mail

 And they appear particularly motivated to vote.

-Female college graduates in well-off suburbs are in the spotlight because many are voicing disgust with Trump’s aggressive rhetoric, and their votes could decide tight races in Democrats’ favor.
+Female college graduates in well-off suburbs are in the spotlight because many are voicing disgust with Trump’s aggressive rhetoric, and their votes could decide tight races in Democrats’ favour.

 Also a record number of women — 200 Democrats and 60 Republicans — are candidates for Congress, where they currently hold only about 20 per cent of the seats.